Democrats show signs of life in states that gave Trump Electoral College win

 Minnesota, where Democrat Tim Walz won the governor's seat and his party captured the state Legislature's lower chamber, may have best exemplified the Trump-era realignment in the region.

 Democrats won two Republican-held House seats in the affluent Minnesota suburbs and took control of the Legislature.
-But despite a strong night overall, they also appear to have lost two House seats in the rural Iron Range and working-class Rochester area, both of which have trended sharply Republican under Trump.
+But despite a strong night overall, they also appear to have lost two House seats in the rural Iron Range and southern counties, both of which have trended sharply Republican under Trump.

 But there were also encouraging signs for Democrats in Minnesota, as well as other Obama-Trump states, that the right candidate could bridge the gap between Trump-trending and Democrat-trending voters.